skatscher/jpa2-notes/8-jpql.md

 #### Subqueries

-Subqueries are complete queries (in parens) that is ambedded in a conditional expression.
+Subqueries are complete queries (in parens) that are embedded in a conditional expression.

 `SELECT e FROM Employee e WHERE e.salary = (SELECT MAX(emp.salary) FROM Employee emp)`